mpetty-nayya/test-sl/docs/Workflow.md

   "iat": 1516239022
 }

-token = <sign with your secret and generate the token using the RS256 encryption algorithm via a generation method of your choosing>
+token = <sign with your private key and generate the token using the RS256 encryption algorithm via a generation method of your choosing>
 ```

 You'll need to append this token as a parameter to the URL you provide the iframe, so it will end up looking like this: